Euro coins: Belgian 2.50 euro coin

-The Belgian 2.50 euro coin is a commemorative euro coin valid in Belgium first issued in 2015 with 70,000 coins minted.
-The coin commemorates the 200th anniversary of Napoleon's defeat in the Battle of Waterloo.
+In 2015, Belgium issued a 2.50 euro commemorative coin which is legal tender inside the country.
+70,000 coins were minted, commemorating the 200th anniversary of Napoleon's defeat in the Battle of Waterloo.

 Belgium originally planned to mint 2 euro commemorative coins for the occasion.
-This plan was blocked by France, however (after 180,000 of the coins had already been minted, they had to be discarded).
-Minting in the 2.5 euro denomination obviates France's complaints as the coins will not be legal tender in the European Union, they are only legal for currency in Belgium.
-EU law states that any country can issue any new coins it wants as long as they are in an irregular denomination, so it invented a €2.5 coin.
+This plan was blocked by France, however (after 180,000 of the coins had already been minted; they had to be discarded).
+Minting the 2.50 euro denomination obviated France's complaints as the coins are not legal tender in the European Union, only in Belgium.

+EU law states that any country can issue any new coins it wants as long as they are in an irregular denomination, so it invented a €2.50 coin.

 Circulation

 The European Central Bank closely monitors the circulation and stock of the euro coins and banknotes.
 It is a task of the Eurosystem to ensure an efficient and smooth supply of euro coins and to maintain their integrity throughout the eurozone.